STRANGE WORLD: GRIMOIRE (by Jake A. Strife)

-I kept walking, seeing more tilted rides, and crazy games.
-One booth had a game where you throw plastic balls into little fishbowls.
-The only thing; inside those fishbowls were miniature humanoid shapes, and the upper half of the attendant looked was a giant goldfish with bulbous eyes, gills, and all.
+We passed more tilted rides, and crazy games.
+One booth had that game where you throw plastic balls into little fishbowls.
+The only thing—inside those fishbowls were miniature humanoid shapes, and the upper half of the attendant was a giant goldfish with bulbous eyes, gills, and all.

 I pursed my lips and turned.
 Toward us came two people.
-The short little boy looked normal enough, and behind him walked a muscular woman with biceps bigger than my head.
+The short little boy looked normal enough except for his elephant trunk, and behind him walked a muscular woman with biceps bigger than my head.
 She towered over the child by four or five feet.

 “Okay,” Leeroy said.
 “One picamature is three clips.”

 “Three?” the boy asked, making me do a double take.
-His voice came from his mother's mouth.
+The voice came from the mother.

 “Okay, dear.
 Here you go,” the little one said in a feminine voice and handed Leeroy three paper clips.

-I cocked an eyebrow.
-Either I’d died and gone to a strange hell, or I’d got stuck in a terrible dream.
-The lumbering child hobbled over and put his arm around me, squeezing me in tight to his or her side.
+Either I’d died and gone to the strangest afterlife, or I’d got stuck in a terrible never-ending hallucination.
+The lumbering child hobbled over and put his arm around me, squeezing me in tight to his side.

 I raised my hand and curled my fingers in a hesitant wave.
 Together they frolicked away, then Leeroy lifted his gun again and poked it into my ribs.

-With another painful jab, I spun on my heel and walked again.
+After another painful jab, I spun on my heel and walked.
 We continued for another few minutes, and as we passed food booths, I smelled strange, yet compelling aromas.
 My stomach growled.
-Given I hadn’t awoke, I'd no idea when I'd last eaten.

 “Can we stop for a bite?”
 I asked.

-Leeroy pointed me towards the large tent, and when we approached, a frogman pulled open the curtain.
-I walked inside where bright lights shined down onto bleachers filled with hundreds of fans of all literal shapes and sizes.
+Leeroy pointed me towards the largest tent, and when we approached, a frogman pulled open the curtain.
+I walked inside where bright lights shined onto bleachers filled with hundreds of fans of all literal shapes and sizes.